Litigation · Civil and Commercial Disputes

 The legal framework governing a dispute depends on what the conflict involves, who the parties are, and what relief is available.
 A business ownership dispute is governed by different rules than a property title claim or a will contest.
 Understanding which legal system applies and which procedural steps preserve your position is the first decision in any litigation matter.

-If your dispute involves a business relationship, contract, or ownership conflict, see our commercial litigation page for matters specific to business disputes.
-If your dispute involves real estate ownership, title, or partition, see our real estate litigation page.
-For inheritance conflicts or fiduciary claims, the matter likely falls within Orphans’ Court jurisdiction.
+For business relationship or contract conflicts, see our commercial litigation page.
+For real estate ownership, title, or partition disputes, see our real estate litigation page.
+For inheritance conflicts or fiduciary claims, see our estate litigation page covering Orphans’ Court proceedings.

 Frequently Asked Questions About Civil Litigation in Pennsylvania (FAQ)